cilium/design-cfps/cilium/CFP-30984-dns-proxy-ha-v2.md

 * Make upstream DNS request from SDP.
 * On response, SDP invokes UpdatesMappings() to notify agent of new mappings.
 * Release DNS response after success from  UpdatesMappings() / timeout.

+### Handling SDP <> Agent re-connections

+* When the agent is unavailable, SDP will periodically attempt to re-connect to the streaming service.
+Any FQDN<>IP mappings resolved when the agent is down will be cached in SDP and `UpdatesMappings` will be retried after establishing the connection.
+  * A new bpf map for ipcache is populated on agent startup, so SDP needs to re-open the ipcache bpf map when the connection is re-established.
+See https://github.com/cilium/cilium/pull/32864 for similar handling in envoy.
+  * On a new connection from SDP, the agent will invoke `UpdatesDNSRules` to notify SDP of all L7 DNS policy rules.

+* SDP will not listen on the DNS proxy port until a connection is established with cilium agent and initial L7 DNS policy rules are received.
+Meanwhile, built-in DNS proxy will continue to serve requests.
+SDP relies on cilium agent for initial bootstrap.
+In future, we could make SDP retrieve initial policy information from other sources, but this is not in scope for this CFP.